Your local council can introduce extra controls on emissions if there are air quality problems in your area.

 If air quality falls below required standards, your council will declare an Air Quality Management Area (AQMA) and plan for improvements.

 Check if your business is in an AQMA and if you’re affected by:

 - increased restrictions on waiting and loading times

 - taxes to encourage moving goods by rail

 - the review of planning applications by a pollution control team

 Smoke Control Areas

-Your local council can also declare a Smoke Control Area.
-This means that you can only use authorised fuels or exempted furnaces or boilers.
-In such areas, the emission of smoke from a chimney is not allowed, with only a few exceptions.
+Your council can also declare a Smoke Control Area.
+This means you can only use authorised fuels, or exempted furnaces and boilers.
+Chimney smoke is not allowed, with only a few exceptions.

 You could be fined up to £1,000 for each offence.

-If you’re a contractor and work at different locations you should check if you’re in a Smoke Control Area.
+If you’re a contractor working at different locations you should always check if you’re in a Smoke Control Area.